lnay/sagetex-blog/thought.md

 [official example](https://github.com/sagemath/sagetex/blob/master/example.tex)
 to come across more advanced usage of SageTex than the minor snippets in the tutorial page.
-The rest of the tips here however, are completely different to what you may find in the official material.
+The rest of the tips here however, you will not find in the official material.

 # TIP 2: Use dmath environment for long expressions
 When generating long latex expressions into equation environments, you may run